garrdbyrd/MonoGame-Example/README.md

 ```

 # To Do List
-- `metaGameState` as profile save \n keep track of jiggies collected, total deaths, which levels are opened, bosses killed, etc.
+- `MetaGameState` as profile save \n keep track of jiggies collected, total deaths, which levels are opened, bosses killed, etc.
-- `levelObject` for levels
+- `LevelObject` for levels
-- `tileObject` for tiles to construct levels
+- `TileObject` for tiles to construct levels
-- Serialize everything as JSON (metaGameState, levelObject?)
+- Serialize everything as JSON (MetaGameState, LevelObject?)
+- Read graphics settings from a config